raymondberg/cloudpair/README.md

   * dotfile repository (raymondberg/dotfiles is default)
 * Run `bin/install`
 * Clear your SSH identities, and re-add the default: `ssh-add -D && ssh-add`

+## Feature Requests

+* Ability to provision an ec2 instance in this script
+* Ability to query for a list of cloudpairs and spin them up or down